5 Ways to Apply Sports Psychology to Your Daily Life

 2. Develop Better Concentration

-Along with becoming more mindful, sport psychology can help you to develop better concentration.
+Along with becoming more mindful, the psychology of sport is designed to help you to develop better concentration, both when engaging in sport and exercise and the time you spend outside the ring.
 You might be thinking, “Isn’t mindfulness and concentration the same thing?”
 Mindfulness and concentration are distinctly different functions.
-However, both work together to develop awareness and attention.
+However, both work together to develop awareness and attention, bolstering athletic performance overall.

 Mindfulness develops an awareness of the entire moment.
 Concentration, on the other hand, helps you to narrow your focus to a particular task within that moment.